sieu-n/awesome-modular-pytorch-lightning/README.md

 configs/utils/wandb.yaml
 configs/utils/train.yaml
 ```
 here, if we want to log to `TensorBoard` instead of `wandb`, you may replace
 ```
 configs/utils/wandb.yaml
 -> configs/utils/tensorboard.yaml
 ```
-these cascading config files are complied at the start of `train.py`, where configs are overriden in inverse order.
+these cascading config files are baked at the start of `train.py`, where configs are overriden in inverse order.
+These baked config files are logged under `configs/logs/{experiment_name}.(yaml/pkl/json)` for logging purpose.

 ## Overview